BC-BKL--Women's World Cup-Day 3-The Latest

-SANTA CRUZ DE TENERIFE, Spain — The Latest on the FIBA Women's World Cup Day 3 (all times local):
+SANTA CRUZ DE TENERIFE, Spain — The Latest on Day 3 of the FIBA Women's World Cup (all times local):

 3:30 p.m.